New Policy Library

 5.3.
 Where a University employee has been authorised to act for the Academic Registrar, the authorised person must notify the Academic Registrar of every allegation of student general misconduct and of the decision that the authorised person made in relation to it.

 5.4.
-If the Academic Registrar decides that it is more appropriate for an allegation of student general misconduct to be investigated by another senior officer, the allegation must immediately be referred by the Academic Registrar or the authorised person to that other senior officer.
+If the Academic Registrar decides that it is more appropriate for an allegation of student general misconduct to be managed by another senior officer, the allegation must immediately be referred by the Academic Registrar or the authorised person to that other senior officer.

 Unsatisfactory progress and deferral of consideration